Tunakay37/100-days-of-code/log.md

 2. Provided help to someone who had issues with CSS.
 3. Made new friends with other coders.

-**Thoughts** Productive day even though it took some time to understand some of the Javascript challenges I completed.
+**Thoughts:** Productive day even though it took some time to understand some of the Javascript challenges I completed.
 Sometimes, it just works and you don't know why.

 <!--### Day 1: June 27, Monday